rdmorganiser/rdmo-docs/docs/management/questions.md

 # Questions

 The questions management is available under *Questions* in the management menu in the navigation bar.
-This page will be empty after a fresh RDMo installation.
+This page will be empty after a fresh RDMO installation.
 We suggest to **first import our domain model** and, if you like, our general questionaire.
 The corresponding XML-files are available at <https://github.com/rdmorganiser/rdmo-catalog>.

 If there is at least one questionaire imported, it will be shown automatically.
 Other catalogs can be selected in the sidebar on the right-hand side afterwards.